 - People with kidney disease who need dialysis or are waiting for a kidney transplant.

 - People who are less resistant to infection because they are taking medication for an autoimmune disease, and people who have had an organ transplant or stem cell transplant.
-That includes: people who have a blood disease.
-People who are less resistant to infection because they are taking medication that weakens the immune system.
-Cancer patients during chemotherapy and/or radiation, or within 3 months after receiving such treatment.
-People with severe immune disorders for which they require treatment from a doctor.
+That includes: people who have a blood disease; people who are less resistant to infection because they are taking medication that weakens the immune system; cancer patients during chemotherapy and/or radiation, or within 3 months after receiving such treatment; people with severe immune disorders for which they require treatment from a doctor.
 People who do not have a spleen, or who have a non-functioning spleen, are not at additional risk from severe COVID-19, but do have an added risk of a possible (secondary) infection with pneumococcal disease.

 - People with serious liver disease.

 - People who are very seriously overweight (morbid obesity).